If we invite you to apply for permanent residence, you'll get a message in your account telling you:

-If you do not decline an invitation and you do not apply within 90 days, the invitation will expire.
-You will have to complete and submit a new Express Entry profile and be accepted to the pool again to be considered in future rounds of invitations.
+If you don't decline an invitation and you don't apply within 90 days, the invitation will expire.
+To be considered in future rounds of invitations you'll have to:

 If you aren't invited to apply

 You can only stay in the Express Entry pool for one year from the date you were accepted into it.
 You can see this date in your account.

-Your Express Entry profile will expire if you are not invited to apply in those 12 months.
+Your Express Entry profile will expire if you aren't invited to apply in those 12 months.
 If it expires, you'll get a message in your account telling you.